SACHSTech/careers-in-computer-science-Andy-Guo-13/README.md

 #### Program length:
 The program can take 4 years to complete.
 8 full time terms are required to complete the program (2 per year).
 ___
+### Experiential Learning
+Something that is important to companies is your portfolio.
+It should contain projects you have done to show off what you might be good at.
+One of the ways for you to apply your knowledge, gain experience and build up your portfolio is to start developing games on your own.
+Start small, with something more manageable in order to ensure that you can stay motivated to keep going.

+One way to get work experience is to get an internship at a video game studio.
+Another job one could consider is as a game tester, which usually doesn’t require a degree or any sort of specialized training.
+You could use that opportunity to network within the industry, which might provide you better opportunities elsewhere.
+___